-The Osprey Nebula 34 backpack covers all the bases for anyone who likes things well organized and easy to get to.
+The Osprey Nebula 34 backpack covers all the bases for anyone who likes things well organised and easy to get to.

 Although this pack could be taken hiking, it is ideal for people carrying lots of different things like a laptop, tablet, cables, pens, books etc. It really excels at finding a place for everything.

 One of the most impressive features of the Nebula is the dedicated laptop/tablet zippered sleeve on the back.
 This means it is easy to get to your electronics for either a quick TSA security check or for work or class.

 Of course, there is way more to this well designed laptop, so let’s dive in a take a look so you can decide if it is right for you…

 The Nebula has a lot going for it, but it makes it easier if you take a look at each area of the pack one by one to see how it can help you carry all your gear easily and comfortably.